deva-p-stack/linkedin/README.md

  - Clone the repository
  - Install dependencies
  - Run the development sever
- - Open teh broswer Navigate to http://localhost:5000
+ - Open the broswer Navigate to http://localhost:5000

 ---